 In December 2020, BTS members were rewarded with the postponement of conscription for military service until the age of 30.
 However, BTS members have fallen into an awkward situation on and off over their military service.
 It has been an extremely sensitive social issue with military officials reluctant to give them special treatment for fear of a backlash from young men in the run-up to military duty in South Korea still technically at war with North Korea.

-In South Korea, all able-bodied males aged 18 to 28 should complete their military service for more than 18 months.
+In South Korea, all able-bodied males who are 18 and older should complete their military service for at least 18 months.
 Those who are not physically or mentally able enough to serve are assigned as public service workers at administrative facilities.
 Olympic medalists are given an exemption, but there are no rules governing pop artists.

 In a survey of 3,004 adults, conducted by pollster Innertech Systems and published in September, 59.8 percent supported BTS' alternative non-military service, which is a form of obligatory service performed in state-owned institutions or facilities instead of military camps.
 Some 38.8 percent gave negative answers.
 The negative response was notable among those aged 18 and 29.